philrz/super/docs/formats/data-model.md

 ### 2.4 Map

-A map represents a list of zero or more key-value pairs, where the keys have a common Zed type and the values have a common Zed type.
+A map represents a list of zero or more key-value pairs, where the keys have a common type and the values have a common type.

 Each key across an instance of a map value must be a unique value.